Cambs & Hunts Bridge

 If you pass an overcall that opponents make, it says that either you haven't got the necessary stuff to take an action, or that you have penalty double of their suit.
 Several points to note:

-1. 1-1: Do not pass with eg xxx KQx xxx Qxxx.
-You must bid 1NT on this - otherwise partner will never believe you have these values later on.
+not pass with eg xxx KQx xxx Qxxx.
+You must bid 1NT on this -

 2. Pass is not forcing.
 Instead, the opener should look at his length in their suit to decide whether to reopen with a double.
 With a doubleton or fewer, he should generally reopen at the one or two level, irrespective of his strength, whilst with a singleton, he should reopen at the three level.
 If occasionally you pass them out when you have three cards in the suit, and your partner has a penalty double of it, you will be amazed how often it gets you a good score - they probably have a far better contract elsewhere.